influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/tools/api.md

 | rp=\<retention_policy_name> | Optional | Sets the target [retention policy](/influxdb/v1.7/concepts/glossary/#retention-policy-rp) for the write.
 InfluxDB writes to the `DEFAULT` retention policy if you do not specify a retention policy. |
 | u=\<username> | Optional if you haven't [enabled authentication](/influxdb/v1.7/administration/authentication_and_authorization/#set-up-authentication).
 Required if you've enabled authentication.* | Sets the username for authentication if you've enabled authentication.
 The user must have write access to the database.
 Use with the query string parameter `p`. |

-\* The HTTP API also supports basic authentication.
+\* The InfluxDB API also supports basic authentication.
 Use basic authentication if you've [enabled authentication](/influxdb/v1.7/administration/authentication_and_authorization/#set-up-authentication) and aren't using the query string parameters `u` and `p`.
 See below for an [example](#write-a-point-to-the-database-mydb-using-basic-authentication) of basic authentication.